maxime-tournier/maxime-tournier.github.com/notes/cps.md

 > ```cps (x: var) kappa = kappa x```

 For the rest, we mostly need to keep the type-checker happy.
-When converting abstractions, we bump into the following:
+When converting abstractions, we bump into the following issue:

 > ```
 cps ({x; e}: abs) kappa = kappa abs{x; cps e ????}